PetraVidnerova/NCK_python/README.md

 ```

+See the individual subdirectories for details on the individual parts and corresponding user instructions.

 ### Acknowledgement
 This work was partially supported by the TAČR grant TN01000024 and institutional support of the Institute of Computer Science RVO 67985807.